How to Apply to Graduate Programs

 Three letters of reference from people who know your academic or professional work.
 Letters are submitted through your electronic application to the Graduate School.
 When you put in the names and email addresses of your recommenders, they will receive an email instructing them how to submit their letter.
 You can send reminder emails through the electronic application portal to your recommenders if for some reason they misplace this email.

+Do not send transcripts to the Department.
 The Department of Planning and Landscape Architecture at UW–Madison only requires you send one official copy of your transcripts to the Graduate School.

 Test of English Ability